 He ran his record to 5-0, with 6 saves, and kept his ERA near 2.50.
 The team was 17 games up in the standings.
 And Ron was released in June.
 "They said they didn't have enough money to pay my salary."
 Ron recalled.
 "They knew they could win without me, at a much lower price, and sign a native for the minimum salary."
 He negotiated with Poza Rica in the Mexican League, but nothing came of it.
 He decided to return with wife Jo to Waterbury.

-He tried out for the AA Eastern League Waterbury Dodgers and did well, the Dodgers weren't fast enough.
+He tried out for the Eastern League Waterbury Dodgers and did well, but the Dodgers weren't fast enough.
 Karl Kuehl, manager of the AAA Memphis Blues, an Expos affiliate, had seen Ron pitch in the Eastern League, and gave him a call.
 Mel Didier, Montreal's director of scouting and player development worked out a verbal agreement on June 16, and Diorio was off to Memphis.
 "It's a great town," Ron remembers.
 "They had a nice ballpark, and it was a great league."
 Within six weeks, over 31 innings, the 29-year-old righty had his ERA at 1.16 and was the ace of the Blues bullpen.
 In August, the Montreal general manager came to town.
 "He came into the outfield while we were shagging before the game," says Diorio.
 "He shook my hand, and welcomed me to the team.
 I asked him to do me one favor -- call me up on September first when rosters expand.
 Give me a month."
 The Expos, who ended up 75-87 on the year, in last place in the National League East, didn't.
 They released Ron in September of 1975.
-"They were thinking long term for me winter ball, spring training," but when farm director Didier left for the Dodgers after the season, it was the end of Diorio's Expo tenure.
+"They were thinking long term for me -- winter ball, spring training," but when farm director Didier left for the Dodgers early that month, it was the end of Diorio's Expo tenure.

 Sporting a full off-season beard in a local news photo, Ron sent letters to 22 major league teams (not the Phillies or the Expos) trying to catch on for the 1976 season.
 By the spring training reporting dates for pitchers and catchers, he was still unemployed.
 The Waterbury Dodger ownership pushed for the parent club to sign him, to no avail.
 His seven-year professional career appeared to be over as he prepared to pitch for the Pearl Street entry in Waterbury's semi-pro Twi-Met League in early May.